Federal Government of Germany: Premature end of term

 The Chancellor may prematurely leave office through death or resignation, which also immediately ends the term of the entire cabinet.
 In these cases, the President, as in case of a regular term end, entrusts the former Chancellor with continuing to serve on an acting basis with an acting cabinet until a new Chancellor is elected.
 If the former Chancellor is no longer available for this purpose, the President can also appoint the (former) Vice Chancellor as acting Chancellor.

-Furthermore, the Chancellor's (and thus the government's) term of office can also end if he or she loses the confidence of Parliament.
+Furthermore, the Chancellor's (and thus the government's) term of office can also end by losing the confidence of Parliament.
 However, the Bundestag can only express no confidence in the Chancellor by simultaneously electing a new Chancellor with a majority of its members (known as a constructive vote of no confidence).
 In this case, an immediate change of government takes place.
 This procedure has been put in place to ensure that there will not be a political vacuum left by the removal of Chancellor through a vote of no confidence and the failure to elect a new one in their place, as had happened during the Weimar period with the Reichstag removing Chancellors but failing to agree on the election of a new one.

 If the Chancellor loses a simple confidence motion, which only they themself can table, this does not force them out of office, but allows the Chancellor, if they wish to do so, to ask the President of Germany for the dissolution of the Bundestag, triggering a snap election within 60 days (this happened in 1972, 1983, 2005 and 2025), or to ask the President to declare a legislative state of emergency, which allows the government to use a simplified legislative procedure, in which bills proposed by the government only need the consent of the Bundesrat (as yet, this has never been applied).
 The President is, however, not bound to follow the Chancellor's request in both cases.

-In case of the Chancellor's incapacity to perform his duties, the Vice Chancellor would assume the Chancellor's office temporarily.
+In case of the Chancellor's incapacity to perform their duties, the Vice Chancellor would assume the Chancellor's office temporarily.
 Should an incapacity prove to be permanent, the question arises as to how a new chancellor can take office; this is not regulated by the constitution.
 In any case, the Bundestag could elect a new chancellor through a constructive vote of no confidence, but such an instrumental use of this option would, of course, be rather unelegant.
 It is controversial whether the Vice Chancellor as acting Chancellor could, in such a case, submit a vote of confidence to trigger new elections; in any case, the prevailing opinion rules out the possibility of the Vice Chancellor declaring the Chancellor's resignation and thus paving the way for a Chancellor election.